-The Scheme under this Scheme Information Document was approved by the Trustee Company by passing a resolution on October 26, 2012.
+The Scheme under this Scheme Information Document was approved by the Trustee Company on January 14, 2025.
 The Trustee has ensured that the Scheme is a new product offered by Axis Mutual Fund and is not a minor modification of its existing schemes.